Kechida98/my_robottank/README.md

 - Joystick and button input reading
 - Console debug using Bluepad32
 - Ready for motor control with PWM
+- Control 2 DC motors using joystick and triggers

 Extra testing:
 I also tested a version of the code that runs the DC motors without using the PS4 controller, just to verify that PWM and motor wiring worked properly with the ESP32 WROOM-32E.
 At this point, I’ve also mounted the main components on the robot (not perfectly), mainly to confirm that everything is functional and fits together.

-### Next steps:
-- Control 2 DC motors using joystick and triggers
-- R2 increases speed, R1 decreases speed
-- Add emergency stop function for safety

 Picture/Video below: